-- Reviewing their progress towards their goals each term - Reviewing the impact of interventions after [number of] weeks - Using pupil questionnaires - Monitoring by the SENDCO - Using provision maps to measure progress - Holding an annual review (if they have an education, health and care (EHC) plan) - We will follow the 'graduated approach' to meeting your child's SEN needs. - The graduated approach is a 4-part cycle of assess, plan, do, review.
+- Reviewing their progress towards their goals each term \bullet - Reviewing the impact of interventions after [number of] weeks \bullet - Using pupil questionnaires ullet - Monitoring by the SENDCO \bullet - Using provision maps to measure progress \bullet - Holding an annual review (if they have an education, health and \bullet care (EHC) plan) - We will follow the 'graduated approach' to meeting your child's \bullet SEN needs. - The graduated approach is a 4-part cycle of assess, plan, do, ightarrowreview.

-How will I be involved in decisions made?
+How will be involved in decisions made?

 We will provide half-termly/termly/annual reports on your child's progress [annually at a minimum].
 Your child's class/form teacher will meet you a minimum of once a year, to:

-- Set clear outcomes for your child's progress - Review progress towards those outcomes - Discuss the support we will put in place to help your child make that progress - Identify what we will do, what we will ask you to do, and what we will ask your child to do
+- Set clear outcomes for your child's progress \bullet - Review progress towards those outcomes • - Discuss the support we will put in place to help your child make that progress \bullet - Identify what we will do, what we will ask you to do, and what we will ask your child to do •